-With most of our favorite dining establishments closed for the COVID-19 pandemic, home-cooking and baking have really taken off over the past few months, with making bread — especially sourdough — emerging as quarantine’s must-try hobby par excellence.
-In addition to helping people feel productive and accomplished, baking is known to reduce stress and anxiety.
+With most of our favorite dining establishments closed for the COVID-19 pandemic, home cooking and baking have really taken off over the past few months.
+Making bread — especially sourdough — is slowly emerging as quarantine’s must-try hobby par excellence.
+While baking helps people feel productive and accomplished, it is also known to reduce stress and anxiety.
 The comforting feel of a spongy, malleable pile of dough in your hands, the meditative act of kneading and rolling, the primal scent of yeast and flour, the satisfaction of creating something with your own hands, the unbeatable scent of fresh-baked bread filling your home … these are just some of the reasons baking bread encourages mindfulness and has worked its way into the hearts of millions of new bakers around the country and the world.

 But even though baking bread is overall a simple process — with most basic recipes requiring just a handful of ingredients that most people would have on hand or can easily get — it can still be a daunting task for some people due to all the variables of dealing with a living thing (yes, yeast is alive!) that reacts, responds, and grows right before your eyes.
 The world of bread is vast: There are so many different ways to experiment.
 For those who love trying new things and seeing what happens, it’s a glorious, fermented adventure, especially for sourdough fanatics who are constantly tweaking ratios, ingredients, temperatures, and techniques.
 For others, it can be a bit intimidating.
-But since sourdough seems to be most people’s bread of choice for end-times baking, we thought we’d give it a go, but wanted to find a more beginner-friendly rendition to start off with.
+But since sourdough seems to be most people’s bread of choice for baking right now, we thought we’d give it a go and wanted to find a beginner-friendly rendition to start off with.

-To guide us along our o-dough-ssey, we turned to Maurizio Leo.
-Leo runs the award-winning baking blog The Perfect Loaf, where he shares his favorite recipes for how to make naturally leavened bread and pastries, as well as tons of helpful info and tips for both beginners and experienced bakers.
-His blog has twice been named a top food blog by Saveur, and his popular Instagram account — which can only be described as “bread porn” due to how aesthetically pleasing his creations are — has over 150,000 followers.
+To guide us along, we turned to Maurizio Leo.
+Leo runs the award-winning baking blog The Perfect Loaf, where he shares his favorite recipes for how to make naturally-leavened bread and pastries, as well as tons of helpful info and tips for both beginners and experienced bakers.
+His blog has twice been named a top food blog by Saveur, and his popular Instagram account — which can only be described as “bread porn” due to how aesthetically-pleasing his creations are — has over 150,000 followers.

 Today, he’s sharing his Beginner’s Sourdough recipe, as well as how to make your own sourdough starter.